tinamayswinkels/sbe/_projects/wyndham-cc---mainview-sports-pavilion.md

 ---

-The facility consists of a conditioned Social Area, small kitchen/kiosk, change rooms and back of house spaces.
-Bicycle spaces are provided outside.
+The facility consists of a conditioned Social Area, small kitchen/kiosk, change rooms and back of house spaces.&nbsp; Bicycle spaces are provided outside.

-The Wyndham City Council is responsible for this facility.
-Their Brief for the project called for the following:
+The Wyndham City Council is responsible for this facility.&nbsp; Their Brief for the project called for the following:

 * Surpass Councils minimum overall ESD Performance target (Score 50% or more using the Built Environment Sustainability Scorecard (BESS)).
 Refer http://bess.net.au/#.
 * Achieve maximum of hard surfaces areas connected to rainwater harvesting or water sensitive urban design stormwater treatments.